-But before we dive into it, let's first discuss what consumer non-durables are!
+But before diving into it, let's first discuss consumer non-durables!
 We will also discuss how they differ from consumer durables—thinking of starting a consumer non-durables career?
 Read on!

 Is Consumer Non-Durables a Good Career Path?

-Without further ado, we will answer.
-Is consumer non-durable a good career path?
+Without further ado, is consumer non-durables a good career path?

-The reasons are diverse, and we will explore further in this article.
-To give a brief list, here are some unquestionable motives:
+We will explore all reasons further in this article.
+To give a brief list, here are some unquestionable motives.